cnrh/SkExtras/README.md

 - Roman numeral converter
 - Use "||" for doing multiple if statements in 1 line or other stuff
 - Other shit

+# i aint working on this anymore ill just wait for skjade to update to 1.20